Interested in starting a new organization? Here are the relevant New Organization dates for Fall 2017:

 - Please note inactive organizations who seek University recognition must re-apply through the new organization application process described here.

 - The decision made by the Organizational Development Team and Advisor are final.
-Students may reapply in one year full year.

 - There is no appeal process for Organization Chartering, but students may meet with the Program Advisor to discuss their organization proposal.

 - The University will not be financially liable for any student organization.